Home > Blog >

 Speed sells.
 More than half of online consumers (58%) have, at least once, paid a premium to get their orders delivered faster.
 Ecommerce businesses that offer clear and flexible expedited shipping options can cater to this high-intent customer segment.

 Transparency in shipping logistics matters.
 Nearly three-quarters (73%) of consumers want real-time tracking updates.
 When delivery tracking is available, 96% of them use it.
-It indicates that investing in smart logistics technology is essential to enhance customer satisfaction.
+It indicates that investing in smart ecommerce order tracking technology is essential to enhance customer satisfaction.

 Offering same-day delivery has a significant impact on buyer decisions.
 Half of the consumers are more likely to make online purchases when they know they can get their items the same day.
 For ecommerce retailers, enabling this service (even in limited zones) can increase conversion rates.

 Shipping is not cheap.
 The average cost per order stands close to $8, impacting profitability for businesses offering free delivery.
-It underlines the need for supply chain optimization and automation to reduce operational costs.
+It underlines the need for supply chain automation and optimization to reduce operational costs.
+Businesses can also use tools like a shipping cost calculator to benchmark and compare carrier rates.

 In 2025, logistics ecosystems are increasingly being shaped by consumer-centric innovations, decentralized fulfillment models, and sustainable delivery strategies.
 As e-commerce platforms evolve to meet rapidly changing expectations, it is crucial for brands to understand and adapt to the key trends driving disruption across global and domestic markets.